jbwexler/neurovault_puppet/doc/INSTALL_DEVSERVER.md

     vagrant up

-The installation will take anywhere from 30 minutes to 3 hours, depending on performance, network conditions, and whether Freesurfer is installed (4GB).
+The installation will take anywhere from 30 minutes to 3 hours, depending on performance, network conditions, and whether Freesurfer will be installed (4GB).

 #### 5. Using the VM

 Vagrant will inform you when the installation is complete.

-###### Accessing the VM:
+##### Accessing the VM:

 + To SSH into your VM, type `vagrant ssh`.
 + Note:  Everything is done as the `vagrant` user account.
-+ To access the site, go to `http://localhost:8000` in your Host's browser.
++ To access the site, go to `http://localhost:8000` in your Host OS browser.

-###### File locations:
+##### File locations:

-  _Django App_: Your python environment and NeuroVault git working repositories will be located at `~/vms/neurovault/nv_env` on your host machine.
+  **Django App**: Your python environment and NeuroVault git working repositories will be located at `~/vms/neurovault/nv_env` on your host machine.
 You can develop from this location, and changes will be synced to the VM.

-  _Image Data_:  The site's image data directory will be served from `~/vms/neurovault/image_data` on the Host OS.
+  **Image Data**:  The site's image data directory will be served from `~/vms/neurovault/image_data` on the Host OS.

-  _Pycortex Data:_ The site's pycortex datastore will be served from `~/vms/neurovault/pycortex_data` on the Host OS.
+  **Pycortex Data:** The site's pycortex datastore will be served from `~/vms/neurovault/pycortex_data` on the Host OS.

 ##### Django Devserver: